-Gwynne Robins, née Schrire sent me a picture of the key (on the right) presented to her great grandfather Raphael Rodes Senderowitz (who died in 1918) at the opening of this Beit Hamedrash on 17 September, 1911.
-He was a wealthy merchant in Beaconsfield who had clearly been instrumental in, and had supported, the shul's construction.
+Gwynne Robins, née Schrire sent me a picture of the key (on the right) presented to her great grandfather Raphael Rodes Senderowitz at the opening of this Beit Hamedrash on 17 September, 1911.
+(He was a wealthy merchant in Beaconsfield who had clearly been instrumental in, and had supported, the shul's construction.
+He died in 1918).
+The inscription on this key says: Beth Hamedrash Linas Hatzedek Kimberley, Opened by R Senderovitz 24 Elul 5671 (18.9.1911)

-The inscription on this key says: Beth Hamedrash Linas Hatzedek Kimberley, Opened by E Senderovitz 24 Elul 5671 (18.9.1911)
+Gwynne who lived in Kimberley from 1946 to 1951 said: I knew nothing about the key - or the building to which the key belonged until you

-Gwynne said: I knew nothing about the key - or the building to which the key belonged until you (Geraldine) sent the article about the 'Grinne' Shul.
+(Geraldine) sent the article about the 'Grinne' Shul.
 The key was found when I was clearing out the contents of the Old Jewish Museum that the new SA Jewish Museum did not want, and it was given to me.
 It had been presented to the museum by my grandmother Sarah Neche Schrire (née Senderovitz).
-My grandfather (Samuel Schrire)'s cousin was one of the founders of the original museum and I guess he had asked her to donate it.
 I gave the key to my son, who is the chairman of a Cape Town shul, and placed it in a frame made by my other great grandfather.
-The inscriptions I had made for my son said: Key presented to Raphael Rodes Senderowitz d 1918 Grandfather (Samuel Schrire)'s mother's father, on the opening of the Beth Hamedrash Linas Hatzedek Kimberley by E Senderowitz 24 Elul 5671 (18.9.1911).
-Frame made by Yehuda Leib Schrire 1851-1912 Grandfather (Sam)'s father's father There was a Photo of Grandfather Louis Schrire (Gwynne's father) Yehuda Leib, 1914-1986 on the back.

-Its so great that this key has been properly preserved as it was thought to be the only remnant of the synagogue - until this month (February 2022) when Cyril Salkinder wrote to me to say that his father, Louis Salkinder, had bought the benches from the Grinne Shul when it closed down.
+It's so great that this key has been properly preserved.

+I thought it was the only remnant of the synagogue - until February 2022, when Cyril Salkinder wrote to me to say that his father, Louis Salkinder, had bought the benches from the Grinna Shul when it closed down.
 He has restored a four-seater which features prominently in his TV room.
 Thanks for the picture (left) Cyril.
-What happened to the rest of the benches I wonder and the ark etc? .
+What happened to the rest of the benches I wonder, and the ark etc? .